Rankings Data Overview

-In the last several months, President Richard M. Englert, Executive Vice President and Provost JoAnne A. Epps, and I—supported by a dedicated team of faculty and staff—have been working to move the school forward.
+In the last several months, Chancellor Richard M. Englert, Executive Vice President and Provost JoAnne A. Epps, and I—supported by a dedicated team of faculty and staff—have been working to move the school forward.
 Because of these efforts, we can clearly illustrate that the Fox School’s research, faculty and programs remain as strong as ever.
 We also continue to be extraordinarily proud of the accomplishments of our students and alumni.

 I take pride in the incredible resilience the Fox community has shown in recent months.
 I also reaffirm our commitment to abiding by the highest standards in the future.

 School of Sport, Tourism and Hospitality Management

 Board of Trustees Chair Patrick J. O’Connor, Chancellor Englert and Provost Epps provided a fourth update reiterating the university’s apology for data misreporting, outlining the wide array of measures to fix the problem, and announcing that Temple has retained an outside auditing firm to review rankings submissions and to ensure the effectiveness of these new measures.
 The university is also conducting a search for a compliance officer to enhance its ethics and compliance program, as well as internal reporting structures.